cpsievert/cpsievert.github.com/slides/pitchRx/jsm/index.md

 1. What is PITCHf/x?
   * Camera based motion tracking system placed in every MLB stadium
   * Tracks every baseball thrown by a pitcher to home plate
 2. Collecting PITCHf/x with `pitchRx`
 3. Visualizing PITCHf/x with `pitchRx`
-  * Strike-zone densities
   * Probabilistic strike-zones
   * 2D Animation of pitch trajectories
   * 3D interactive graphics for a closer look